portfedh/portfolio_grafana/README.md

 docker commit <hash> <name>:<version>
 ```

-- Go to Docker Hub and create an account.
+- Go to Docker hub and create an account.

 - Create a repository

-- Rename your image to match your Docker Hub repo:
+- Rename your image to match your Docker hub repo:

 ```bash
 docker tag local-image:tagname new-repo:tagname
 ```

-- Now you can push your changes to Docker Hub:
+- Now you can push your changes to Docker hub:

 ```bash
 docker push <repo:tagname>